-In respect of Business Rates, up to the end of Quarter 1 2023/24 compared to the same point in 2022/23, in-year collection was down for Lincoln by 0.99%, North Kesteven down by 2.95% and West Lindsey down by 0.22%.
-There were no major concerns with in-year collection at this early stage of the year.
-For North Kesteven, a substantial amount of unallocated payments that had been made had now been identified, and these payments would be included as part of Quarter 2's collection.
+In respect of Business Rates, up to the end of Quarter 2 2023/24 compared to the same point in 2022/23, in-year collection was down for Lincoln by 3.43%, North Kesteven down by 6.48% and West Lindsey down by 8.30%.
+Therefore, in-year collection for Quarter 2 2022/23 was effectively 'inflated'.
+It was expected that the level of shortfall in 2023/24 in-year collection rate would reduce over quarter 3 and then into Quarter 4.
 It should also be noted that collection had been 'skewed' somewhat in recent financial years due to varying criteria/awards of the Expanded Retail Discount (ERD).